 Your knowledge of STEM goes beyond the basic acronym to a core understanding of how this teaching philosophy translates into real-world skills and applications.
 It's about learning how to apply the knowledge and frameworks of science, technology, engineering, and math to design innovative solutions and creatively solve problems.

-Now, it's time to figure out how to integrate STEM skills and projects into your life.
-That may mean signing your kids up for a coding camp or the best online STEM classes for kids, trying out an at-home STEM project, or exploring fun STEM learning ideas.
+Integrating STEM skills and projects into your child's life doesn't have to be hard.
+Enroll your kids in a coding camp or the best online STEM classes for kids, try out an at-home STEM project, or explore fun STEM learning ideas.